-There are 4 tests scheduled for the term, in addition to the final exam.
-The 4 tests will be taken mainly from the multiple-choice homework questions and lab exercises in the textbook.
+There are 14 quizzes scheduled for the term, in addition to the final exam.
+The 14 quizzes will be taken primarily from the multiple-choice homework questions at the end of each chapter and lab exercises in the textbook.
 Their dates are indicated in the Course Schedule.